skipstorm/fun_with_checkboxes/README.md

+# About

+ FWC (fun_with_checkboxes) is a way to achieve some common functionalities without using JavaScript

-# fun_with_checkboxes
+# Try it
- Some scriptless snippets using checkboxes

  https://skipstorm.github.io/fun_with_checkboxes/

 # Why

-It's just a way to showcase different styles for checkboxes/radio buttons and other things achievable without using JS
+It's just a way to showcase different styles for checkboxes/radio buttons and other things achievable without using JS.

-Did you know Captain Hook from Peter Pan really hates social media?

-As he ears TikTok he runs away.
+Does it have any use?
+Probably not.